 and ward off problems of angina, cholesterol and high blood pressure.

-In wounds—Make a decoction of the bark powder and wash wounds with it.
+—Make a decoction of the bark powder and wash wounds with it.
 This aids the healing process and speedens normalisation of skin.

-In fractures—Take a tsp of the powder of the bark everyday to facilitate quick healing of bone tissue in fractures.
+—Take a tsp of the powder of the bark everyday to facilitate quick healing of bone tissue in fractures.

-In diabetes—Taking a decoction of the bark everyday is very useful in diabetes as the tannins contained in the bark tone the endocrine system.
+—Taking a decoction of the bark everyday is very useful in diabetes as the tannins contained in the bark tone the endocrine system.

-As a cosmetic—In spotty and discoloured skin, make a face pack of the bark powder and milk and use everyday to lighten spots and patches.
+—In spotty and discoloured skin, make a face pack of the bark powder and milk and use everyday to lighten spots and patches.